Romita Ray (Kapoor)

 Romita Ray specializes in the art and architecture of the British Empire in India.
 At Syracuse University, she teaches European art and architecture (18th, 19th, and early 20th centuries), Indian art and architecture, post-colonial theory, theories of Orientalism, and film studies.
 She is an editorial board member for the Journal of South Asian Studies and a member of the Advisory Committee for the Indian Council of Historical Research based in New Delhi, India.
 Dr. Ray has taught at Colby College, the University of Georgia, and Yonsei University (Seoul, Korea).
 Her research interests center on the art/architecture of the British empire in India, history of science, landscape studies, post-colonial theory, Orientalism in art, and material culture.

-Her first book, in her area of specialty, is about the picturesque in British India.
+Her recent book, in her area of specialty, is about the picturesque in British India.
 She is currently working on her next book about the visual cultures of tea in colonial and modern India for which she has been awarded a year-long Fellowship from the National Endowment for the Humanities to conduct her research in India, the UK, and Sri Lanka.
 More about this project can be found on the College of Arts and Sciences newssite: http://bit.ly/1T47GgM

 She occasionally blogs for Teabox.com, an online purveyor of fine estate teas.
 Her posts can be found on their site https://www.teabox.com/ or below, on this page, under "Musings."